Ukraine is trying to rally new troops. Vets say weapons are more urgent.

 Still, the new measures are controversial due to the pressures they put on Ukrainian society, particularly on citizens who have actively avoided the front lines.

-“This is the first time that the state decides it is necessary to spread out mobilization to all citizens,” notes Ihor Kozii, a military expert for the Institute for Euro-Atlantic Сooperation living in Lviv.
+“This is the first time that the state decides it is necessary to spread out mobilization to all citizens,” notes Ihor Kozii, a military expert for the Institute for Euro-Atlantic Сooperation who is living in Lviv.
 “If you look in our constitution, there is an obligation for every able man and woman to defend and protect the country. ...
 The big challenge now is how to restore a system of patriotic behavior to society.”

 Capacity to serve

-The new law is meant to tighten up holes in Ukraine’s draft, which all men aged 16 to 60 were required to register with after the war began.
+The new law is meant to tighten up holes in Ukraine’s draft, which all men ages 16 to 60 were required to register for after the war began.
 Under the new legislation, Ukrainian men risk losing their driver’s licenses – or their passports if they are living abroad – if they fail to keep their draft registry up to date.
 (The harshest and rarely enforced penalty for draft dodging, three to five years in prison, remains unchanged under the new law, however.)

 There are also improved incentives to join up.
 These include 15 straight days of leave, the opportunity to choose which unit they join, and bonus pay and time off for destroying or capturing enemy war materiel.
 Families of personnel killed in action will also be entitled to a one-time payment of $380,000.

-Such carrots and sticks are needed to reverse three decades of decline and downsizing by the Ukrainian Armed Forces, says Mr. Kozii.
-The army needs to mobilize 300,000 to 500,000 people, according to the assessments of the current and previous chief of staff.
+Such carrots and sticks are needed to reverse three decades of decline and downsizing by the Ukrainian armed forces, says Mr. Kozii.
+The army needs to mobilize 300,000 to 500,000 people, according to the assessments by the current and previous chiefs of staff.

-But even that won’t be enough, due presently to a U.S. bill that would supply Ukraine with arms being held up by Congress.
+But even that won’t be enough, due to at present a U.S. bill that would supply Ukraine with arms being held up by Congress.
 “Our government, our chiefs of staff, they realize that humans on the military field without weapons are nothing more than cannon meat [fodder],” he adds.
 “In the last two years, we had situations where we created brigades without APCs [armored personnel carriers] or without tanks.
 Everyone was brought together, but there were no weapons.”

 “I don’t think we need large-scale mobilization,” says Roman Kaidan, in Kramatorsk taking a 10-day vacation from the eastern front.
 The 50-something soldier is wearing a T-shirt that says, “unlimitedly fit,” as in fit to serve.